 Skip to main content

 MyGov is a designated portal to enable the public to securely interact with a variety of States of Guernsey services.
 This fair processing notice details how personal data will be processed in connection with the provision of the service.
-The controller of the personal data processed for this purpose is the Committee for Policy & Resources.
+The controller of the personal data processed for the sole purpose of MyGov is the Policy and Resources Committee (the Controller).
+Where MyGov is used to support or facilitate the function of another States of Guernsey area it will do so as a data processor.

 1. Lawfulness, fairness and transparency